Indecent Proposal: Development

 Paramount Pictures bought the rights to Jack Engelhard's 1988 novel Indecent Proposal for $120,000.
 Adrian Lyne signed on to direct, reuniting with producer Sherry Lansing, with whom he had worked on Fatal Attraction.
 Lyne had a falling out with past collaborator Stanley Jaffe, who wanted the film to be released by Christmas season of 1992 and thus allotted for limited post-production time.

 The film was originally planned as a vehicle for Tom Cruise and Nicole Kidman, with Warren Beatty as John Gage.
-Kidman and Isabelle Adjani screen tested for the role of Diana.
+Kidman and Isabelle Adjani screen tested for the role of Diana Murphy.
 Cruise backed out amidst speculation that the film's morals conflicted with his new involvement in the Church of Scientology.
 Robert Redford accepted the part of Gage on the condition that his character be adjusted to be less of a villain.
 He turned down the $4 million salary initially offered to him in exchange for gross profit participation from the film's box office.

-Johnny Depp, Tim Robbins, and William Baldwin were among the actors considered for the role of David Murphy.
-Woody Harrelson dropped out of the film Benny & Joon to commit to the role, resulting in a lawsuit from MGM-Pathe Entertainment that was settled out of court.
+Johnny Depp, Tim Robbins and William Baldwin were among the actors considered for the role of David Murphy.
+Woody Harrelson dropped out of the film Benny & Joon to commit to the role, resulting in a lawsuit from MGM-Pathé Entertainment that was settled out of court.

 Writing

 Of the script, screenwriter Amy Holden Jones said there were multiple third-act changes to the script, made primarily by men.
 Jones initially wrote the ending with Diana leaving Gage of her own accord, without prompting from Gage.
 Jones said: "I always had a lot of trouble with the movie after [David and Diana] split up.
 The men in charge, and particularly Redford, decided to make [Gage] very sympathetic.
 In the original script, it was a clear journey where she came to realize that she was his next acquisition.
 There were four or five people that Redford cycled through to work on his character.
 In my draft, what she said to him was that you can’t buy love, and then she left him.
 He had that changed, because Robert Redford couldn’t be left."
 Jones added: "I thought [Diana] should leave both men at the end.
 I brought it up several times [in studio meetings], including once the movie was greenlit.
 And that was basically laughed at.
 No one would consider it, really."

 William Goldman says he was brought in to work on the script after John Cusack had turned it down.
 "They couldn’t get anyone to do it," he said.
 "I wrote a draft and I don’t think they changed anything.
 I don’t know why the actors decided to do it or didn’t do it, but it was an enormous success so that’s good for me."